To appraise a vehicle, please select a model below:

 There have been two generations of the limited-production Alpina B7.
 The first, based on the previous-generation 7 Series, featured a supercharged V8, while today's B7 is based on the current 7 Series with its twin-turbo V8.
 These cars aren't as uncompromising as an M7 would be, but that makes sense given the 7 Series' refined character.
 Rather, the B7 adds civilized helpings of speed and style to what is already a very accomplished luxury sedan.

 Current BMW Alpina B7

-Produced from 2007-'08, the first BMW Alpina B7 super sport luxury sedan was based on the shorter-wheelbase version of the previous fourth-generation 7 Series.
-The Alpina B7 was fitted with 21-inch wheels, upgraded brakes, a body kit with integrated rear spoiler, steering-wheel-mounted shift buttons and a few aesthetic upgrades in the cabin.
-Other standard equipment was identical with that on the ultra-luxurious 760Li, which meant just about every sumptuous and high-tech feature that BMW could find in its bag of tricks.
+The first-generation BMW Alpina B7 was produced for the 2007-'08 model years.
+It was based on the short-wheelbase version of the fourth-generation 7 Series.
+Standard features included 21-inch wheels, upgraded brakes, a body kit with integrated rear spoiler, steering-wheel-mounted shift buttons, an early version of iDrive and a few aesthetic upgrades in the cabin.
+Other standard equipment was identical with that on the ultra-luxurious 760Li, which means it had just about every feature in BMW's bag of tricks.

-Used first-generation BMW Alpina B7s will be few and far between, and interested parties should keep in mind that there were no changes made during its short life.
+Used first-generation BMW Alpina B7s are few and far between.
+Interested parties should keep in mind that there were no changes made during its short life.